Lisco, Nebraska

-Lisco is an unincorporated community and census-designated place (CDP) in Garden County, Nebraska, United States.
-The population was 64 at the 2010 census.
+Lisco is a census-designated place (CDP) in Garden County, Nebraska, United States.
+The population was 68 at the 2020 census.

 History

 Lisco was laid out in 1909 when the Union Pacific Railroad was extended to that point.
 The community was named after Reuben Lisco, a cattleman who owned about 40000 acre of land in the area, including the land on which the town currently stands.
 Mr. Lisco later became the president of the Lisco State Bank.

-In the 2000 United States Census, the community of Lisco was mistakenly called "Cisco" by the Census Bureau.
+In the 2000 United States census, the community of Lisco was mistakenly called "Cisco" by the Census Bureau.
 The surrounding census county division (CCD) was still called Lisco.
 By 2005, the Census Bureau had realized its error, stating that "Lisco census designated place (CDP) is erroneously shown...with the name 'Cisco.'"

+Founded in 1890, the Wells family-owned Rush Creek Ranch has been the primary employer of Lisco residents.